Year over year, the overall value of Slovakian exports grew 3.1% compared to $104.7 billion during 2021.

 Slovakia incurred the highest trade deficits with the following countries.

-Among Slovakia’s trading partners that cause the greatest negative trade balances, Slovakian deficits with Russia (up 95.8%), mainland China (up 40.9%) and South Korea (up 40.5%) grew at the fastest pace from 2020 to 2021.
+Among Slovakia’s trading partners that cause the greatest negative trade balances, Slovakian deficits with India (up 63.5%), Russia (up 61%) and Slovakia (up 38.1%) grew at the fastest pace from 2021 to 2022.

 These cashflow deficiencies clearly indicate Slovakia’s competitive disadvantages with the above countries, but also represent key opportunities for Slovakia to develop country-specific strategies to strengthen its overall position in international trade.